 Student Status When Apply Application

-Minimum second semester sophomore year Semester completing CHEM 300 Nutrition and Dietetics concentration
+Minimum second semester sophomore year Semester completing Nutrition and Dietetics concentration

+CHEM 300

 Minimum second semester junior year Spring semester Nutrition and Dietetics Education concentration and Master of Education (MEd) degree with concentration in Nutrition Education

 Application forms for the M.Ed. concentration in Nutrition Education can be found on both the department's website and on the graduate admissions website.

 Nutrition and Dietetics Education 4+1 Concentration Requirements (8 courses):

 These courses are in addition to the major core requirements (9 courses)

 BIOL 228/228L Microbiology with Lab

-NUTR 005 Preparation for Academy Dietetic Internship (no course credit)

 NUTR 374 Human Nutrition Science

+NUTR 400 Preparation for Dietetic Internship (non-credit)

 NUTR 481 Medical Nutrition Therapy II

 NUTR 495 Internship in Food and Nutrition

 PSYC 101 General Psychology or

 SOCI 101 Introduction to Sociology or

 ANTH 161 Cultural Anthropology

 STAT 117 Introduction to Statistics or

 STAT 208 Biostatistics or

 ENVS 202 Data Analysis for Scientists

 Required graduate courses (3 courses in the undergraduate senior year, which will appear as transfer coursework):

 NUED 914 Contemporary Nutrition Issues for Educators

 NUED 970 Technology in Nutrition Education

 EDIL 920 Learning and Human Development

 CONCENTRATION IN NUTRITION AND FOOD SERVICE PROGRAM MANAGEMENT (UFNS) (9 courses)

 The Nutrition and Food Service Program Management Concentration offers an academic curriculum to prepare students for careers in the field of food and nutrition that do not require a Registered Dietitian Certification.
 This interdisciplinary concentration includes a strong foundation in nutrition and nutrition science and offers opportunities to build vital management skills which can be used in a variety of nutrition and food-related work environments including nutrition and food education, foodservice management, school nutrition, and community program management.

 Concentration Requirements (9 courses):